dmussie/movie-sagas-project/README.md

 ## Description

 For this application, I had detail data of several prominent movies, stored in a number of tables within a database, that needed to be rendered on the DOM for viewing, interaction, and addition.
 These movies needed to be displayed with their respective poster images.
 If a user clicks on these images, the user is navigated to a details page which displays text details of the selected movie.
 I also needed to establish a method for a user to add a movie, write a description, and assign it a genre on the client side to be stored in this database along with these original movies.

+I needed to implement redux-sagas to handle how data was being passed between client-side components and to facilitate communication with the server and database.
+I had reducers temporarily hold relevant movie data that gets appended to the DOM.
+I had saga functions handle communication with the server with instructions to the database to either pull, edit or add movie data.

 To see the fully functional site, please visit: (heroku site)